 Pregnancy and breastfeeding

-Your doctor will likely recommend that you don’t use Mounjaro during pregnancy.
+Your doctor will likely recommend that you do not use Mounjaro during pregnancy.
 It’s possible that Mounjaro may cause harm to a fetus.

 It’s important to note that untreated diabetes during pregnancy can cause problems with fetal development (commonly known as birth defects) or pregnancy loss.
-If you’re pregnant or planning to become pregnant, talk with your doctor about the best treatment option for you.
+If you’re pregnant or planning to become pregnant, talk with your doctor about the best treatment option for your condition.

-Do not take more Mounjaro than your doctor prescribes.
-Using more than this can lead to serious side effects.
+Do not inject more Mounjaro than your doctor prescribes, as this can lead to serious side effects.

 What to do in case you use too much Mounjaro